 UCL, Royal Free Hospital London

 Professor Lowdell is the Director of Cellular Therapy at University College London (UCL) and runs the largest of the GMP production units with over 600m2 of manufacturing space.
 He is the qualified person (QP) for release of Advanced Therapy Medicinal Products (ATMPs) for clinical trials.
 Initiating, as well as being involved in eight cell therapy trials at present, five of which are UK national trials.
 He has been an advisor to UK Government regulatory bodies on the regulation of ATMPs and is an accredited assessor for one of the UK Government departments.
 He has worked extensively on quality standards for ATMPs and is the UK National Representative to the board of JACIE, the professional body responsible for accreditation of haematotherapies across the EU.
-Dr Lowdell’s research is in the fields of immunotherapy of viral infections, tumor immunotherapy and advanced regenerative medicine.
+Professor Lowdell’s research is in the fields of immunotherapy of viral infections, tumor immunotherapy and advanced regenerative medicine.

 Board of Directors